Alemmi/ctf-writeups/midnightsun-2021/gurkburk/solution.md

 Good: open function is in builtin methods.

-### Second Attemps: Craft a Notes istance with fd as note
+### Second Attemps: Craft a Notes instance with fd as note

 We do not have source code (the files in ctf-files was leaked by exploit), but now, we know some things: